ethanhandler17/FinalAssignment3dStealthGame/README.md

 - **Enhanced Vignette**: Added a more pronounced vignette effect for increased atmospheric tension
 - **Sprint Button**: Implemented Left Shift sprint functionality for faster movement
 - **Shield System**: Redesigned shield power-up to destroy enemies on contact for 10 seconds instead of just disabling detection

-## 🐛 Known Issues

-- Shadow atlas warning may appear in console (can be resolved by adjusting Quality Settings)

 ## 📝 License